lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 - **Standard**: Standard version (no BLTouch, no bed leveling support)
 - **MBL**: Standard version + MBL suppport (Manual Mesh Bed Leveling)
 - **BLTouch Waggster Mod**: It supports BLTouch connected to LED cable (Waggster method).
 LED on printer is no more available
 - **BLTouch Standard**: It supports BLTouch connected to Marlin mainboard.
 LED on printer is still available and usable.
-See pictures in the zip file for cabling and connection guide.
+See pictures for cabling and connection guide in the zip file provided in the download page.
 I used an FDD cable and crimped the connectors by myself.
 However, it is suggested (it requires less time) to use the 2 meters (1.5 meters is too short) optional cable sold for BLTouch

 ### BLToutch Support and Probe Offset Setup

 Both the **BLTouch Standard** and **BLTouch Waggster Mod** fw variants are configured for the BLTouch support linked in the download page requiring probe offset `{28, -33, 0}`.
-In case a different support is used by the user, it is simply needed to change the **probe offset** value listed on TFT menu:
+In case a different support is used by the user, it is simply needed to change the value for the **probe offset** setting listed on TFT menu:

     Menu->Settings->Machine->Parameter